arturonline/docs/ms/cs/07. Concurrency/4. Async & Await/Async & Await.md

 }
 ```

-## Return types and parameters

-The return type is one of the following types:

-* `Task<TResult>` if your method has a return statement in which the operand has type `TResult`.
-* `Task` if your method has no return statement or has a return statement with no operand.
-* `Void` if you're writing an async event handler.

 ### Task return type

-Async methods that don't contain a return statement or that contain a return statement that doesn't return an operand usually have a return type of Task.
-Such methods return void if they run synchronously.
-If you use a Task return type for an async method, a calling method can use an await operator to suspend the caller's completion until the called async method has finished.

-In the following example, the WaitAndApologize async method doesn't contain a return statement, so the method returns a Task object.
-This enables WaitAndApologize to be awaited.
+In the following example, the `WaitAndApologize` async method doesn't contain a return statement, so the method returns a Task object.
+This enables `WaitAndApologize` to be awaited.
 Note that the Task type doesn't include a Result property because it has no return value.

 ```csharp
 using System;